StephaneSeyvoz/stephaneseyvoz.github.com/_posts/2012-12-04-minded-support-for-complex-attributes.md

 The syntax is now supported in MindEd.
 You can __navigate__ from the file name to its content with the __F3__ or __CTRL+click__ standard hyperlink, when the file is in the same folder as its hosting component.

-Note: Longer paths such as "my/api/file.h" are supported syntaxically but the hyperlink feature is not available with them yet.
+Note 1: Longer paths such as "my/api/file.h" are supported syntaxically but the hyperlink feature is __not__ available with them yet.

+Note 2: The specified file is __not__ parsed to provide content suggestion in the right-hand expression.